-Best Content: HBO Max
+Best Content: Max

 HBO is often behind the culture-defining shows everyone talks about.
 You’re probably familiar with some of its hits, including “House of the Dragon,” “Euphoria,” and “Succession,” to name just a few.

-Most Content: DIRECTV STREAM
+Most Content: DIRECTV

-It’s not the most affordable option, but DIRECTV STREAM offers all the channels you’re used to getting from your cable provider.
-With more than 150 channels in its Premier package, DIRECTV STREAM offers something for everyone — from sports fans to reality TV enthusiasts.
+It’s not the most affordable option, but DIRECTV offers all the channels you’re used to getting from your cable provider.
+With more than 150 channels in its Premier package, DIRECTV offers something for everyone — from sports fans to reality TV enthusiasts.

-New customers can enjoy a five-day free trial that includes everything DIRECTV STREAM has to offer, including channels such as ESPN, FX, and NBC.
+New customers can enjoy a five-day free trial that includes everything DIRECTV has to offer, including channels such as ESPN, FX, and NBC.

 Best for Sports: fuboTV

 One of the best things about streaming services is that they cater to your preferences — and no, we’re not just talking about the algorithm.
 Some live TV streaming services are solely for sports fans, and offer exclusive content they can’t find anywhere else.

 We’re talking about fuboTV, a live TV streaming service for sports.
 Channels include NFL RedZone, ESPN2, and FOX Sports 1, to name just a few.
 For members of your household who aren’t sports fanatics, fuboTV also offers other popular networks such as FX and Nickelodeon, in addition to more than 100 other channels.
 If that sounds like your ideal streaming service, you can start with fuboTV’s seven-day free trial.